ljmerza/react-photo-calendar/README.md

 placeholder grid with your locale while the production-ready date math evolves.

 Navigation arrows appear on pointer/desktop contexts.
-Pass `monthKey` + `onMonthChange` to control the current month externally, or use `defaultMonthKey` and let the placeholder manage its internal month state while still receiving navigation callbacks.
+Pass `monthKey` + `onMonthChange` (and optionally `onYearChange` when you need to react specifically to the year controls) to control the current month externally, or use `defaultMonthKey` and let the placeholder manage its internal month state while still receiving navigation callbacks.

 Use `onDaySelect` to react when users click a day; the handler receives both the ISO date string and the corresponding `Date` instance so consuming apps can hook